-- 7. Satisfactory completion of a mathematics course with Intermediate Algebra as its prerequisite; - 8.
-Satisfactory completion of two sciences courses with a laboratory, or satisfactory completion of two math courses with Intermediate Algebra as a prerequisite, or the completion of two computer programming language courses; and - 9.
+- 8. Satisfactory completion of two sciences courses with a laboratory, or satisfactory completion of two math courses with Intermediate Algebra as a prerequisite, or the completion of two computer programming language courses; and - 9.
 Satisfactory completion of an upper-division religion course.